snipsco/snips-nlu/docs/source/data_model.rst

       }
     ]

-In this example, the slot value contains a ``"kind"`` attribute which value here is ``"Custom"``.
+In this example, the slot value contains a ``"kind"`` attribute whose value here is ``"Custom"``.
 There are two classes of slot types or entity:

 -   **Builtin entities**